barbazul/1kfa/mod_guide_gm.md

 shattered altar.
 It's a safe area to rest or plan, but the chanting from the ritual chamber is getting louder.
 What do you do?"

-### Put someone in a spot

-A spot is someplace where a character needs to make tough choices.
-Put them, or something they care about, in the path of destruction.
-The harder the choice, the tougher the spot.

 ### Tell the requirements or consequences and ask

 "Ok, everyone flees from the hammer-camels, heading towards the water, but